MikeSusutZZ/Project-Quazar/README.md

 # Project-Quazar

 ## Menus Team
 This guide is specifically for the Menus Team.
 If you are **NOT** on the Menus Team, please do not alter the `menus` folder without permission.
+Once we're finished and the other teams are ready to combine their work, we'll integrate our menus into the main game.

 The Menus team is responsible for creating the following: